Day Trip from Washington DC: Fall Foliage in Shenandoah Valley

 Hikes range from beginner to advanced with rewards like panoramic views, wildlife, and waterfalls.
 You can request free Shenandoah hiking maps from any of the ranger stations when you enter.
 It generally takes about 90 min to 2 hours to get to Shenandoah from Washington DC, depending on which park entrance you use.

+In general, the best time to view the fall foliage in Shenandoah is September through November, but the peak varies each year.
 If you’re spending more than a week in Washington, DC, particularly in the fall, definitely be sure to check out Shenandoah National Park’s Fall Color Reports for tips and a weekly update from park rangers.
-In 2016, the peak weekend was October 23-23 and I visited both that weekend and the week after, which was still quite beautiful, in my opinion.

 A few helpful resources for autumn leaf peeping: